 Research efforts are linked to major health issues such as the decline of the immune system, failure of wounds to heal, vision problems, coronary artery disease, the role of steroids in vascular disease, abnormalities in cholesterol metabolism, diabetes, the health problems of the elderly, molecular and biochemical aspects of cancer cell biology and progression, and determination of enzyme mechanisms and other physical techniques by steady-state kinetics.

 Research spans a wide spectrum from basic biochemical and biophysical investigations to applied biotechnology to development of new pharamaceuticals to clinical trials.
-The department also maintains programs in molecular parasitology aimed at developing drugs that target a parasite without harming its host as well as programs in anti-cancer drug discovery.
-Many research projects involve faculty members from other basic science and clinical departments.
+The department also maintains programs in molecular parasitology that are aimed at developing drugs that target a parasite without harming its host, as well as programs in anti-cancer drug discovery.